awestover/enchantedForest/story/story0_alek.md

 The world was on fire.

+> -From the Levantic Chronicles, Chapter The Last

 # Chapter 1

 "Get up!"
 Bucky's deep voice pierced through Bob's dream of llamas grazing on a field.